 Reasons To Consider Canadian Directors Insurance Coverage

-The legal costs to defend a director of a Canadian private company can be substantial and in many cases they exceed $100,000.
-If Canadian directors insurance coverage isn’t purchased it creates significant personal liability risk to directors, their spouses and their families because the costs directors can incur are not covered under a personal insurance policy or a company’s commercial general liability insurance.
+The legal costs to defend a director of a Canadian private company can be substantial and in many cases, they exceed $100,000.
+If a Canadian director’s insurance coverage isn’t purchased it creates significant personal liability risk to directors, their spouses and their families because the costs directors can incur are not covered under a personal insurance policy or a company’s commercial general liability insurance.

 Canadian Directors Insurance Coverage Fills The Coverage Gap